 6. Visiting Hours

-Also, contact them first before your visit, as you may feel restrictions to some rooms due to bookings for the functions and meetings.
+Also, contact them before your visit, as you may feel restrictions to some rooms due to bookings for the functions and meetings.

 7. Accessibility